Robert Blair (badminton): Biography

-Career

 Blair competed in badminton at the 2004 Summer Olympics in mixed doubles with partner Natalie Munt.
 They defeated Tadashi Ohtsuka and Shizuka Yamamoto of Japan in the first round but lost to Nova Widianto and Vita Marissa of Indonesia in the round of 16.

 Blair reached the men's doubles final at the 2006 IBF World Championships together with Anthony Clark, losing the final against Cai Yun and Fu Haifeng.